swildermann/azure-docs/articles/synapse-analytics/sql/resources-self-help-sql-on-demand.md

     AS [result]
 ```
-causes this error: ```Column 'SumTripDistance' of type 'INT' is not compatible with external data type 'Parquet physical type: DOUBLE', please try with 'FLOAT'.
-File/External table name: '<filepath>taxi-data.parquet'.```
+causes this error: 'Column 'SumTripDistance' of type 'INT' is not compatible with external data type 'Parquet physical type: DOUBLE', please try with 'FLOAT'.
+File/External table name: '<filepath>taxi-data.parquet'.'

 This error messages tells us that data types are not compatible and already comes with the suggestion to use the FLOAT instead of INT.
 The error is hence caused by this line of code: